What is CommandCenter?

 - Contact failed

-Depending on the organization's requirement, the qualification process can consist of more or less stages.
-Irrespective of the stages that a lead moves through a sales person has to perform certain activities to make sure the lead is qualified within the stipulated time.
+At every stage the sales person performs certain activities to make sure the lead is qualified within the stipulated time.
 The activities can be sending emails, making follow-up calls, sharing details with other team members, conducting a meeting with the lead and so on.
+In the template we have provided some basic

 - Lead Qualification through Call